 “One looks after the other”, they said.

 That’s what honest parents would have said.
 (The kind of parents that don’t pretend their kids sleep soundly through the night.
 The kind of parents that don’t lie to your face about how easy bedtime is).

-So Ben's asleep and like clockwork the baby monitor lights up and I hear the rumblings of Bella deciding it's morning time.
-When it hasn't even been night time yet!!
+So the little man’s asleep and like clockwork the baby monitor lights up and I hear the rumblings of the Boo deciding it’s morning time.
+When it hasn’t even been night time yet!!